bicknell/cheap-sports-multicam/cameras.md

 ## Akaso Brave 7 LE

+The Akaso Brave 7 LE is *NO LONGER RECOMMENDED*.

+This camera has a hardware bug that Akaso has been unable to fix.
+When a file rolls over due to size limits or due to loop mode being set there will be approximately 15 frames saved in both the previous and subsequent files.
+This is extremely annoying when trying to combine the files back together as it only happens about 50% of the time.
+The result is that the video gets out of sync with the other cameras.

+Historical information about the Brave 7 LE below.

 Pro:
    - Inexpensive, can usually be found on sale for around $120 or bundled with an SD card for a few dollars more.